Homestead Exemption

 Homestead Exemption 1

-Homestead Exemption 1 is available to all citizens of Alabama who own and occupy a single-family residence, including mobile homes, as their home and use this property for no other purposes.
-The amount of the exemption is up to $4,000.00 in assessed value for state taxes and up to $2,000.00 in assessed value for county taxes.
+Homestead Exemption 1 is available to all residents of Alabama who own and occupy a single-family residence, including mobile homes, as their home and use this property for no other purposes.
+The exemption is up to $4,000 in assessed value for state taxes and up to $2,000 in assessed value for county taxes.

 Homestead Exemption 2

-Homestead Exemption 2 is for residents of this state who are blind regardless of age or whether such person is retired.
-This exemption is for the total assessed value of state taxes and up to $5000.00 in assessed value for county taxes.
+Homestead Exemption 2 is for residents of Alabama 65 years of age or older with an annual adjusted gross income of less than $12,000 as reflected on the most recent State Income Tax Return.
+The exemption is for the total assessed value of state taxes and up to $5,000 in assessed value on their principal residence and 160 acres adjacent thereto for county taxes.

 Homestead Exemption 3

-Homestead Exemption 3 is for persons over age 65 and older; or who are retired because of permanent and total disability and the combined net taxable income of the taxpayer and his or her spouse on their latest Federal Income Tax Return is $12,000 or less.
-Those who qualify are totally exempt from taxes on their principal residence and 160 acres adjacent thereto.
+Homestead Exemption 3 is for residents of Alabama 65 years of age or older with net taxable income of the combined taxpayer and spouse of $12,000 or less on their most recent Federal Income Tax Return.
+Residents who are permanently and totally disabled, regardless of income, are entitled to this exemption also.
+Those who qualify are exempt from taxes on their principal residence and 160 acres adjacent thereto.

 Homestead Exemption 4

-Homestead Exemption 4 is for persons age 65 and older; or, who are retired because of permanent and total disability regardless of income.
-This exemption is for the total assessed value of state taxes and up to $2000.00 in assessed value for county taxes.
+Homestead Exemption 4 is for residents of Alabama 65 years of age or older regardless of income.
+The exemption is for the total assessed value of state taxes and up to $2,000 in assessed value for county taxes.

 Requirements for Exemptions